DHTMLX/docs-spreadsheet/docs/react/installation.md

 ## Evaluation version (public npm)

-The evaluation package is available on the public npm registry — no configuration required.
+The evaluation package is available on the public npm registry with no additional configuration required.
 It includes a free 30-day evaluation.

 ~~~bash
 npm install @dhtmlx/trial-react-spreadsheet